 The second most important art museum in St. Petersburg is the State Russian Museum, which is housed in a sprawling complex that includes multiple palaces and gardens.
 Its collection spans the history of Russian art, though it only began to collect modern art in the 1980s.
 The museum frequently purchases works directly from exhibitions and seeks out art that was banned or frowned upon during the Soviet period.
-More than 50 temporary exhibitions are held at the Russian Museum

-6 Russian tourism to Helsinki is currently growing by around 15% a year.
-Prior to the establishment of the high-speed train and coach connections, the growth rate had been around 5% annually. each year, with several additional exhibitions traveling to other cities or abroad.
+More than 50 temporary exhibitions are held at the Russian Museum each year, with several additional exhibitions traveling to other cities or abroad.
 Many exhibitions, though not all, focus on contemporary art.
 The museum has also pioneered the use of "virtual branches" at sites across the Russian Federation (and in Estonia), where three-dimensional computer simulations allow people to experience a virtual tour of the museum's galleries.

 While the Hermitage and the Russian Museum are the leading art institutions in St. Petersburg, two newcomers hope to carve out significant roles within the city's cultural landscape.
-The most ambitious is the cultural center, usually referred to as the New Garage, which is slated for construction on New Holland Island, a 300-year-old former naval base that fell into disrepair after the Russian Revolution, Roman Abramovich purchased the island for 12 billion rubles (approximately \$389 million).
+The most ambitious is the cultural center, usually referred to as the New Garage, which is slated for construction on New Holland Island, a 300-year-old former naval base that fell into disrepair after the Russian Revolution.
+Roman Abramovich purchased the island for 12 billion rubles (approximately \$389 million).
 He plans to build a mixed-use development on the island that will, when the project is complete in 2017, encompass 17,500 square meters of office space, 24,000 square meters of residential apartments, a 4,000-square-meter hotel, 15,000 square meters of commercial space and restaurants, and 7,500 square meters of museum and art gallery space.
 The museum space in this development is expected to replace the Garage Center for Contemporary Culture, which opened in Moscow in 2008 under the direction of Dasha Zhukova and closed this year in anticipation of plans to develop a smaller, more intimate space on New Holland Island.